pleali/rapidobackup-console/docs/DATABASE_MODEL.md

 ### 3. `v_tenant_contacts`

-Enriched view of tenant contacts with roles and statuses.
+Enriched view of tenant contacts with complete information.

 ### 4. `v_user_contacts`

-View of user contacts with complete information.
+View of users with their associated contact information.

 ### 5. `v_tenant_stats`